abbbhucho/MyPHPWork/PHP Ajax Update MySQL Data Through Bootstrap Modal/readME.md

-the live preview is shown for for the company here : https://ajaxwithanirban.000webhostapp.com/
+the live preview is shown for the company here : https://ajaxwithanirban.000webhostapp.com/